cdapio/cdap/cdap-docs/cdap-apps/source/tracker/index.rst

 **Audit Log**

 The *Audit Log* tab shows each record in the *AuditLog* dataset that has been created for that particular entity, displayed in reverse chronological order.
-Note that due to a limitation in CDAP, reading and writing from a flow or service to a dataset shows an access of "UNKNOWN" rather than indicating if it was read or write access.
+Because of how datasets work in CDAP, reading and writing from a flow or service to a dataset shows an access of "UNKNOWN" rather than indicating if it was read or write access.
+This will be addressed in a future release.

 A date menu in the left side of the digram lets you control the time range that the diagram displays.
 By default, the last seven days are used, though a custom range can be